alexandersumer/Notare/README.md

 # Notare

 Notare is a note-taking app for educational YouTube videos.
-It consists of a Google Chrome extension and a companion webapp for note and video organisation, both communicating with a REST API in the backend.
+It consists of a Google Chrome extension for note-taking and a companion webapp for note and video organisation, both communicating with a REST API in the backend.

 ## Running Notare